minirang/autoBracketCloser/README.md

 # autoBracketCloser

-A tiny JavaScript helper that automatically closes brackets and quotes in text inputs and textareas.
+A tiny JavaScript utility that automatically closes brackets and quotes in text inputs and textareas.

 ---